November 30, 2023

 Searchlight Pictures / Element Pictures

 Idiosyncratic Greek filmmaker Yorgos Lanthimos reteams with star Emma Stone (also a producer) to adapt the madcap fantasia of self-discovery, Poor Things, based on the novel of the same name by Scottish writer/artist Alasdair Gray.
-This wildly surreal steampunk fairytale of a dark comedy feels just as heartfelt and earnest as it does shockingly sexually graphic.
+This wildly surreal steampunk fairytale of a dark comedy feels just as heartfelt and earnest as it does shockingly sexually charged.

 Adapted on the page by British screenwriter Tony McNamara, everyone dials up the surreal period aesthetic times a million.
 Western Europe appears on screen as a saturated fantasyland of pure imagination as characters set sail across the Mediterranean.
 There are strong and obvious comparisons to the toy-like storyline of Barbie's glossy feminist themes and ideals to be made.